-Mike’s proven business skills, vast experience with non-profit organizations, and commitment to making a difference in peoples’ lives provides the Quality of Life Foundation with leadership that will guarantee success, whatever the mission.
-Mike is dedicated to improving the quality of lives of military members and their families and working with young people to instill an appreciation of education and a drive towards entrepreneurship.
+Mike’s proven business skills, vast experience with non-profit organizations, and commitment to making a difference in peoples’ lives provide the Quality of Life Foundation with leadership that will guarantee success, whatever the mission.
+Mike is dedicated to improving the quality of life of military members and their families and working with young people to instill an appreciation of education and a drive towards entrepreneurship.

 Foundation Board Member